vipul2802/o365hq.com/content/services/Securing your Microsoft 365 environment according to Microsoft Best Practice Recommendations.md

 +++
-title = "Securing your Microsoft 365 environment according to Microsoft Best Practice Recommendations" description = "Service built to help you protect your Microsoft 365 environment using security capabilities, such as antiphishing, antispam, and antimalware protection" date = 2022-11-08
+title = "Securing your Microsoft 365 environment according to Microsoft Best Practice Recommendations" description = "Service built to help you protect your Microsoft 365 environment using security capabilities, such as anti-phishing, anti-spam, and anti-malware protection" date = 2022-11-08

 [taxonomies]